cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 ## 8. Catastrophic Recovery Options for Super Admins

-If a catastrophic event occurs in which the GWS Super Admin credentials are lost or stolen, this control is in place to require "break-glass" Super Admin accounts.
-These accounts are to be physically secured in a highly secure location as a recovery option, with the account self-recovery feature disabled in GWS.
+This section covers the admin self-recovery setting that is in Google Admin console.

 ### Policies

 #### GWS.COMMONCONTROLS.8.1v0.1
-Account self-recovery for Super Admins SHALL be disabled, forcing Super Admin users who have lost their login credentials to contact another Super Admin to recover their account.
+Account self-recovery for Super Admins SHALL be disabled

 - Rationale
-  - This makes it more difficult for a potential adversary from being able to attempt to gain access to a super admin account through the method of account recovery.
+  - This forces Super Admin users who have lost their login credentials to contact another Super Admin to recover their account.
+This makes it more difficult for a potential adversary from being able to attempt to gain access to a super admin account through the method of account recovery.
 - Last Modified: July 10, 2023

 - MITRE ATT&CK TTP Mapping